QueenieCplusplus/DSL/README.md

 # How it works

 It uses twisted-pair tele lines to transport data thru bandwidth.
 Just using existing infra provided by tele company within PPP to access Public Network.

+# How Much it charges

+It provides "always on" service, and charge in monthly fee.